KeithDeSantis/IndexHealthApp/README.md

 * <b>`common_indices`</b> - A comma separated list of the most common (or "noisiest") indices in your environment.
 (All indices not included in this list will be considered uncommon_indices).
     * Example: `firewall, nix, windows, web`

+* <b>`known_missing_indices`</b> - A comma separated list of indices that are retired or no longer receiving logs, but are maintained for searchability.
+Indices included in this macro will be filtered out of the dashboard views to avoid cluttering the tables with old indices.
+    * Example: `windows7, floppydisk_data`

+* <b>`last_log_time_format`</b> - A Splunk time format string to customize how the "LastLogReceived" time in the dashboard will be displayed.
+Defaults to using "%m-%d-%Y %H:%M:%S".
+    * Example: `%Y-%m-%d`

 * <b>`common_index_recent_window`</b> - A valid [Splunk time modifier](https://docs.splunk.com/Documentation/Splunk/9.2.1/Search/Specifytimemodifiersinyoursearch) representing the timeframe that you want to consider "Seen Recently" for common indices.
     * Example: Having this set to `2h` would mean that the dashboard and alert will consider a common index "Seen Recently" if its latest log was received sometime within the past two hours.